ChicoState/archenemy-ux/README.md

 **Executive Summary**

-Testing of the Archenemy Prototype went well, validating previous work and providing key takeaways for future development.
+The Phase III testing of the Archenemy Prototype went well, validating previous work and providing key takeaways for future development.

 ### Takeaways
 1. Core task completion was promising for the initial design of the website.
 (100%)